Bayley Currey: Other racing

+Currey had made select starts in the CARS Pro Late Model Tour, starting in 2025 where he would start and finish second at Tri-County.

+In 2026, Currey would reunite with Copp Motorsports and score a ninth place finish at Hickory.

 Personal life

-Currey's father was a race car driver.
-Bayley attended Texas State University.
+Currey's father Marc was a racecar driver.
+He attended Texas State University and later the University of North Carolina at Charlotte, majoring in mechanical engineering.

-Currey bussed tables at The Salt Lick BBQ in Driftwood, Texas while in high school.
+Currey bused tables at The Salt Lick BBQ in Driftwood, Texas, while in high school.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)